Banner image

 Day 3: Trek to the French Valley; Refugio Paine Grande

 A challenging trek to the heart of the Paine massif awaits you today.
-After breakfast, request your packed lunch at the refugio and take the meandering path that leads you to the French River, a 1-2hr hike, depending on whether you stayed at Refugio Los Cuernos or Domos Frances the night before.
+After breakfast, request your box lunch at the refugio and take the meandering path that leads you to the French River, a 1-2hr hike, depending on whether you stayed at Refugio Los Cuernos or Domos Frances the night before.
 On entering the French Valley – a glacial moraine surrounded by peaks and hanging glaciers – we’ll scramble over huge boulders and catch our first sight of the hanging glacier atop the valley.

 From here you ascend for an hour through a dreamlike Japanese garden landscape before arriving at the French Valley viewpoint (the 'Plateau').
 Your reward is a stunning bird’s eye view of granite peaks and hanging glaciers.
 On one side is the French Glacier and Paine Grande (3050m); while on the other, La Espada, La Hoja, La Máscara and the main and north 'horns' of Los Cuernos arch upwards.
 In the upper section of the valley, Mt Catedral and Mt Fortaleza loom like turrets above the landscape.
 You'll have plenty of time to rest and have lunch at the viewpoint, surrounded by these imposing peaks and open skies.

-Your descent is via the same path until you reach the valley’s entrance, from where you’ll continue around the south-west side of Torres del Paine’s highest peak, Paine Grande.
+Your descent is via the same path until you reach the valley’s entrance, from where you’ll continue around the southwest side of Torres del Paine’s highest peak, Paine Grande.
 This final stretch passes through native firebush and evergreen beech forests to Refugio Paine Grande, by the shores of Lake Pehoe.
 You'll have dinner and rest here for the night.

-Length of hike: 9-10hrs, 18.8km
+Length of hike: 9-10hrs, 18km

 Difficulty: Medium/demanding

-Meals: Breakfast, picnic lunch, dinner
+Meals: Breakfast, box lunch, dinner

 Accommodation: Camping or room at Refugio Paine Grande (meals in the refugio)